ibm-cloud-docs/vpc/vpc-regions-and-subnets.md

 # Bring your own subnet
 {: #configuring-address-prefixes}

-You can bring public IPv4 address ranges from your on-premises deployment to your {{site.data.keyword.vpc_full}} (VPC) by creating address prefixes.
+You can bring your own IPv4 address ranges (public and private) from your on-premises deployment to your {{site.data.keyword.vpc_full}} (VPC) by creating address prefixes.
 You can then create subnets within these IP ranges.
 {: shortdesc}

 Each zone of your VPC is assigned a default address prefix, which specifies the address range in which subnets can be created.
 If the default address scheme does not suit your requirements, you can customize the address prefixes.